- Customer acquisition costs continue to increase as more brands compete for digital ad space

 - Plus, blogging delivers a substantial ROI.

-Your digital content marketing strategy should involve consistently creating highly valuable, relevant content.
+With such a broad definition of content marketing, you’ll need to narrow down your own strategy to the activities that matter most to your business goals.
+Obviously, you’ll need to create highly valuable, relevant content.
 But, you also need a plan to distribute that content to a wider audience.
 It can include everything from blog posts to videos, white papers, market research reports, lookbooks, infographics, data visualizations, webinars, SlideShares, social media posts, and podcasts.

-Through content marketing, you can educate your potential customers about both the problems they deal with and how you can help them solve those problems.
+Your digital content marketing strategy should educate your potential customers about their challenges as well as how you can help them solve them.
 Or, in an area like fashion, you can reveal the trends and upcoming direction of the market so that they are “in the know”.
 Ultimately, this leads to deeper relationships with customers, a higher conversion rate, greater customer retention, and a stronger brand.

 Video marketing is gaining traction as an effective channel for running customer acquisition campaigns.
 Its rise in popularity is due to several key factors: